meteofrance/py4cast/README.md

 # PY4CAST

 This project built using **PyTorch** and **PyTorch-lightning** is designed to train a variety of Neural Network architectures (GNNs, CNNs, Vision Transformers, ...) on weather forecasting datasets.
+This is a **Work in Progress**, intented to share ideas and design concepts with partners.

 Developped at Météo-France by **DSM/Lab IA** and **CNRM/GMAP/PREV**.

 Contributions are welcome.

 This project is licensed under the [APACHE 2.0 license.](LICENSE-2.0.txt)

+# Acknowledgements

+This project started as a fork of neural-lam, a project by Joel Oskarsson, see [here](https://github.com/mllam/neural-lam).
+Thanks to Joel for his work.

 # Table of contents